-This two year part-time course is open to everyone*.
+This two year part-time programme is open to everyone*.
 It offers an excellent opportunity to explore the foundations of the Christian faith and to begin wrestling with some of the big questions of life.
 The Certificate in Higher Education (CertHE) is ideal for those who want to go deeper in their faith and for those who want to be equipped for transformational service and leadership.

 *Subject to satisfying entry requirements – see below.

-This two year part-time course is open to everyone.
+This two year part-time programme is open to everyone.
 It offers an excellent opportunity to explore the foundations of the Christian faith and to begin wrestling with some of the big questions of life.
 The Certificate in Higher Education (CertHE) is ideal for those who want to go deeper in their faith and for those who want to be equipped for transformational service and leadership.

 Certificate in Higher Education (CertHE)

-If you are interested in studying for longer than two years, this course acts as the first two years of our six-year BA(Hons) course.
+If you are interested in studying for longer than two years, this programme acts as the first two years of our six-year BA(Hons) course.
 It is easy to transfer to the third year of the BA should you wish to continue your studies.

 If you are a Graduate in another subject, you may find our Graduate Diploma of interest.

 If you are an intern with a church or business and only want to study for one year, please contact the WTC Registrar who will be able to go through the options of study with you.

 This programme is validated by the University of Chester.